noteed/exploring/README.md

 16009       125         126         127         0           password screen
 ```

+Note that there are 10 lines in but I count the last two as a single part.

-## Notes
+## Files

-There are 13 `BANK` files, from `BANK01` to `BANK0D`.
-Bank IDs in `MEMLIST.BIN`
+The game data are placed in 13 `BANK` files, from `BANK01` to `BANK0D`.
+A given bank can contain multiple resource types (palette, bytecode, ...).

+Resource IDs, as given in the previous section, are indices into a file called
+`MEMLIST.BIN`.
+Given a resource, `MEMLIST.BIN` is read by the game engine to
+know where the resource data themselves (e.g. palette colors) can be found: in
+which bank, at which offset.

-are numeric, thus ranging from 1 to 13.
-A given bank can contain multiple
+In `MEMLIST.BIN`, the bank IDs are numeric, thus ranging from 1 to 13.
-resource types.

 For instance the bank 9 contains resource types `Palette`,
 `Bytecode`, and `Cinematic`:

 ```